 Both the 750D and the 650D have been discontinued, but can regularly be found used on eBay.
 The 650D was replaced by the Canon 700D, while the 750D was followed by the Canon 800D.

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 750D or the Canon 650D – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 750D and the Canon 650D?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 750D: